hkzlab/pontag/README.md

 ### Extra Header
 The board supports some special options that can be toggled via external header, shorting the corrisponding pin to GND.

-* **Pin 1**: If shorted, forces the use of the simple Microsoft protocol, regardless of what is stored in the EEPROM.
+* **Pin 1**: If shorted, forces the use of the simple Microsoft protocol (2 buttons, no wheel), regardless of what is stored in the EEPROM.
 * **Pin 2**: If jumpered, the board will skip the PS/2 intellimouse wheel activation sequence
-* **Pin 3**: The board will enter debug mode, and start printing debug strings on the serial port
+* **Pin 3**: The board will enter debug mode, and start printing debug strings on the serial port.
+It will NOT work as a mouse.

 ## Supported protocols
 PONTAG emulates a Microsoft 3-buttons Wheel serial mouse by default and transmits the `0x4D 0x5A 0x40 0x00 0x00 0x00` detection string when RTS signal is toggled.